PoonamHardikPatel/Flex_Slippers/README.txt

 - Rebuild the Application...
 Sucessfully done...
 - Test the application - Test Done...
 All Good!!!
 - Commit all changes to GitHub!!!

+2022-10-13 09:53pm

+- Open and Update "Views/Shared/_Layout.cshtml" file...
+	- Added link on Application title in header...

+2022-10-13 10:02pm

+- Next step to Checked the database server with the SQL Server
+- Open "View" menu :
+	- Open "SQL Server Object Explorer"
+	- Find your database and Check the options that - "View Designer" and "View Data"

+- Rebuild the Application...
+Sucessfully done...
+- Test the application - Test Done...
+All Good!!!
+- Commit all changes to GitHub!!!